-Pigeons can be a serious nuisance.
+Pigeons can create some serious pest issues.
 If you are experiencing a pigeon issue, it is likely some type of common pigeon, also known as rock doves or Columba livia, that is causing the problem.

 These birds vary in coloring but commonly have a grey body with black and white markings and purple and green coloring around their neck area.
 Pigeons have been known to cause pest control issues worldwide, from the Americas to India, throughout Europe, in New Zealand, and beyond.